elsie-n/Microsoft_Movie_Analysis/README.md

 # Microsoft Movies Analysis
-This an anayis project that aims at analyzing and deriving findings that will give helpful insights to microsoft company looking at starting a movie studio.
+This an analysis project that aims at analyzing and deriving findings that will give helpful insights to Microsoft company looking at starting a movie studio.

 Settled on using three datasets namely:
 - imdb.title.basics